-->

 This is a population of women who are really in a difficult time in their lives where many of them are either trying to get pregnant, have young children, or are taking care of sick parents.

 Young adults are often focused on their careers, and plenty are also focused on family planning.
 Cancer, of course, disrupts both of those.
-Dr. Goldfarb elaborates by clarifying that her program at MSK has a few goals for understanding how to properly treat this age group: “For these young women, we want to streamline their care, get better research done on this population, get them involved in multi-center clinical trials, and also to support them.”
+Dr. Goldfarb elaborated by clarifying that her program at MSK has a few goals for understanding how to properly treat this age group: “For these young women, we want to streamline their care, get better research done on this population, get them involved in multi-center clinical trials, and also to support them.”

-“This is a population of women,” she continues, “who are really in a difficult time in their lives where many of them are either trying to get pregnant, have young children, or are taking care of sick parents.”
+“This is a population of women,” she continued, “who are really in a difficult time in their lives where many of them are either trying to get pregnant, have young children, or are taking care of sick parents.”

-“One of the things we do is guide them through fertility treatments if they have not completed their family,” Dr. Goldfarb says.
+“One of the things we do is guide them through fertility treatments if they have not completed their family,” Dr. Goldfarb said.
 “When they’ll be in treatment, we also help them find care for their kids.
 And we also guide them through the challenges of how to talk to their kids about their diagnosis.”

 As mentioned, career interruption can be painful for many women.
 According to Dr. Goldfarb, professional support is often necessary: “We provide career advice for patients who were on their way up in their career when they suddenly got diagnosed with cancer and now can’t work for a year.
 We offer advice on how to talk to their colleagues about their diagnosis.”